Himalayan balsam

 Be a wildlife saviour and do a litter pick or beach clean!

-Join us for a coastal litter pick and take action as part of our source-to-sea initiative, to stop litter before it reaches the sea! 🌊
+Join us for a Riverside Litter Pick, as part of our source-to-sea initiative, and stop litter before it reaches the sea!

 The Litter Partnership in Winchester brings together local people, councils, schools, businesses and military personnel to tackle the scourge of litter.
 Hampshire & Isle of Wight Wildlife…